Privasea/Miscellaneous/README.md

 </p>

 ## Introduction

-Privasea is a digital asset exchange and privacy computing platform for data value circulation.
-Privasea would privide three core fetures to garantee the privacy of data: data transimmion, data availability and data processing.
-Privasea would serve privacy-preserving applications in many fields, such as FinTech, Automotive, Healthcare, IoT Products, Social networks, Digital Rights Management, etc.
+Privasea is a cutting-edge privacy computing solution that leverages decentralized technology to ensure data security and protect user privacy.
+It utilizes AI models to process sensitive information in a secure and confidential manner.
+Privasea's unique architecture is easy to scale up with computation crowdsourcing, making it an ideal solution for organizations of all sizes looking to maintain the privacy of their data.

+This repository will serve as a toolbox to store useful sources such as figures or documents which would be used for other privasea repository.